jthack/ffufai/README.md

 - ffufai requires the FUZZ keyword to be at the end of the URL path for accurate extension suggestion.
 It will warn you if this is not the case.
 - All ffuf parameters are passed through to ffuf, so you can use any ffuf option with ffufai.
-- If both OpenAI and Anthropic API keys are set, ffufai will prefer the OpenAI key.

 ## Contributing